Iran nuclear talks resume — will they yield results? | DW | 29.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Iran and world powers are meeting in Vienna to try to salvage their 2015 nuclear deal, but hopes of a breakthrough appear slim.
+Iran and world powers are meeting in Vienna to try to salvage their 2015 nuclear deal but chances of a breakthrough appear slim.

 The talks are aimed at bringing Iran back into full compliance with the 2015 deal and paving the way for the US to rejoin

-Representatives of Iran and diplomats from Britain, China, France, Germany and Russia are gathering at the Palais Coburg hotel in Vienna on Monday to try to salvage the 2015 international nuclear agreement.
+Representatives of Iran and diplomats from Britain, China, France, Germany and Russia are gathering at the Palais Coburg hotel in Vienna on Monday to begin two days of talks aimed at salvaging the 2015 international nuclear agreement officially known as the Joint Comprehensive Plan of Action or JCPOA.

 The United States is taking part in the talks indirectly, with diplomats from the other countries acting as go-betweens.

-The negotiations are aimed at bringing Iran back into full compliance with the agreement and paving the way for the US to rejoin.
+The negotiations are aimed at bringing Iran back into full compliance with the agreement and paving the way for the US to rejoin it.

-The new round of talks comes after a hiatus triggered by the election of hard-line cleric Ebrahim Raisi in June as Iran's president.
+The new round of talks comes after a hiatus triggered by the June election of hard-line cleric Ebrahim Raisi as Iran's president.

 On Monday, the Iranian Foreign Ministry said its delegation was in Vienna "with a firm determination to reach an agreement and is looking forward to fruitful talks."

-"If the other side shows the same willingness, we will be on the right track to reach an agreement," said ministry spokesman Said Khatibzadeh.
+"If the other side shows the same willingness, we will be on the right track to reach an agreement," said ministry spokesman Saeed Khatibzadeh.

-The 2015 deal, also known as the Joint Comprehensive Plan of Action (JCPOA), imposed strict curbs on Iran's nuclear program.
-In exchange, world powers promised Tehran that they would lift some of the array of economic sanctions imposed on the country.
+The 2015 JCPOA deal imposed strict curbs on Iran's nuclear program.
+In exchange, world powers promised Tehran they would lift some of the array of economic sanctions imposed on the country.

-But President Donald Trump unilaterally withdrew the US from the deal in 2018 and began slapping sanctions on Iran.
+But in 2018, President Donald Trump unilaterally withdrew the US from the deal and began slapping new sanctions on Iran.

-Tehran then retaliated by starting to exceed the limits on its nuclear activity laid down in the deal.
+Tehran then retaliated by exceeding limits on its nuclear activity as laid out in the deal.

-IAEA Director-General Rafael Grossi, after his trip to Iran last week, said "no progress" was made on issues he raised during the visit, in which had hoped to address bones of contention between the agency and Iran.
+After his trip to Iran last week, IAEA Director-General Rafael Grossi said "no progress" had been made on issues he raised during a visit designed to address bones of contention between the agency and Iran.

 The agency's nuclear inspectors remain unable to fully monitor Iran's program after Tehran limited their access in February.